cossacklabs/acra/README.md

 Transparent mode has the same features as the "usual" mode – including SQL firewall, intrusion detection based on poison records, Zone support, etc.

-Check [detailed docs](https://docs.cossacklabs.com/pages/documentation-acra/#transparent-proxy-mode) about using and configuring Transparent proxy mode.
+Check out the [detailed documentation](https://docs.cossacklabs.com/pages/documentation-acra/#transparent-proxy-mode) on using and configuring the Transparent proxy mode.

 ### Protecting data in any file storage using AcraWriter and AcraTranslator